 Whole School Theme Days/Weeks

 Throughout the year, themed days/weeks are woven into the curriculum to extend the breadth and balance of opportunities we offer our pupils.
-These include, Anti-bullying Week and E-safety Day, World War Two Week, World Book Day, Black History Day, Enterprise Week, Religious Education Week, Grandparents’ Day and others.
+These include, Anti-bullying Week and E-safety Day, World War Two Day, World Book Day, Black History Day, Enterprise Week, Religion and Worldviews Week, Grandparents’ Day and others.

 Forest School & Outdoor Learning